How To Drive Diamondback Gulch Jeep Trail In Sedona

 Soft dirt track road in northern arizona perfect for OTV's

-Easy going soft dirt track eases you nicely into the Diamondback Gulch trail
+Easy going soft dirt track eases you nicely into the drive

 Maroon Jeep on rocks with smiling driver on a clear day with blue sky

-Mark with a huge grin really enjoying driving this awesome Jeep on Diamondback Gulch off road trail
+Mark with a huge grin enjoying driving the trail

 Driving a Jeep down into Diamondback Gulch off roading trail in Sedona Arizona

-Around 4.3 miles into the drive, you will arrive at the top of Diamondback Gulch.
-You will naturally come to a stop here because the angle of descent is significant.
+Around 4.3 miles into the drive, you’ll arrive at the top of Diamondback Gulch.
+You will naturally come to a stop here because the angle of descent is significant and it’ll stop you in your tracks.

-Grab out your trail instructions as provided by Barlow or another Jeep rental outfit.
-Read the directions a few times so you know exactly what to do:
+Grab your trail instructions as provided by Barlow or any other Jeep rental outfit and read the directions a few times so you know exactly what to do.
+Here’s what we did:

-• Stay in 4L and feather the brake as you descend
+• Stay in 4L and feather the brake as we descended

 • Allow the Jeep to crawl straight down slowly